High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Introduction

 \citet{mojalal19dapq} relate the \lowname{} waiting time distribution in the \dapqname{} to that of the \lowname{} waiting time distribution in a related \npqname{}.
 In particular, they establish that, up to the end of the delay period, there is no difference in the actual waiting times incurred in these queues.
 Additionally, they provide a generic formula for the \lowname{} waiting time distribution in terms of the number of customers found in system.
 However, the formula is not easily implemented to compute the necessary terms, and does not provide any information about the waiting time of \highname{} customers.
 While an arriving \highname{} customer will necessarily wait for all other \highname{} customers they find in system upon arrival, the same thing cannot be said about the \lowname{} customers they find.
 Indeed, the longer the arriving \highname{} customer waits, the greater the amount of accrued credit they earn, leading to a greater likelihood that their credits will exceed some or all of the \lowname{} customers they find in the system.
 Consequently, existing techniques cannot be used to compute the waiting time distribution of \highname{} customers.

-Turning to the problem this poses for the analysis of \dapqname{} systems, it means we have an incomplete set of tools to determine the best \dapqname{} to meet the KPIs of some two-class heath care system which might employ such a strategy.
-For each delay period, subject to efficient computation of the \lowname{} waiting time, we can determine the optimal accumulation rate to comply with the KPI for the low-acuity patient class.
+Turning to the problem this poses for the analysis of the \dapqname{}, it means we have an incomplete set of tools to determine the best \dapqname{} to meet the KPIs of some two-class health care systems that might employ such a strategy.
+For each delay period, subject to computation of the \lowname{} waiting time, we can determine the optimal accumulation rate to comply with the KPI for the \lowname{} patient class.
 However, we have no such tool to do so for the \highname{} class.
 Other than simulating such systems, which defeats the purpose of developing an analytical tool in the first place, we have, at present, no means to assess compliance of a \highname{} KPI of the delay-limit-and-compliance-level sort.

 This paper is intended to address both of these existing limitations.
-We provide an efficient computational algorithm for the \lowname{} waiting time distribution, as well as the exact average waiting time for \emph{both} the \lowname{} and \highname{} classes.
+We provide the exact expected waiting time for \emph{both} the \lowname{} and \highname{} classes, as well as a computational algorithm to evaluate these by truncating an infinite sum.
 We are able to do so because the \dapqname{} is a work-conserving queueing system, and as such the expected delays incurred in it must obey the M/G/1 conservation law for waiting times \citep[see][]{kleinrock65conservation}.
-The development means that we have a more complete package available to analyse KPIs for a two-class \dapqname{}.
-The consequence of this for delay-limit-and-compliance-level KPIs is that we are able to assess quantitatively the impact on the expected waiting time of the \highname{} class of various combinations of parameter values (initial delay and priority accrual rates).
-Thus, we have two pieces of information to optimize over with these two free parameters, and so for every set of occupancy parameters, if the optimal solution exists it is unique.
+This development means that we have a more complete package available to analyse KPIs for a two-class \dapqname{}.
+The consequence of this for delay-limit-and-compliance-level KPIs is that we are able to quantify the impact on the expected waiting time of the \highname{} class of various combinations of parameter values (initial delay and priority accumulation rates).
+Thus, we have two pieces of information to optimize over with these two free parameters, and so for every set of KPI values it is possible to define an optimal choice of parameter values (which we find to be unique in our experiments).